wurmlab/SBC361-programming-in-R/practical2.md

 #### Q10A.
 Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the **index** each time through (you may have to search around for the square root function).

 #### Q10B.
-Make the loop from Q10A store the results to a separate vector called `sq.root.vec` instead of just printing the results.
+Make the loop from Q10A store the results to a separate vector called `sq_root_vec` instead of just printing the results.
 What's the value the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q11.
 Write a loop that iterates over all even numbers between 30 and 90.
 Each time round evaluate the function timeconverter() on the indexed value and store it in a separate vector.